webplatform/docs-wpd/Creating_API_pages/index.md

 ===Filling with a redirect===

 The easiest way to deal with empty intermediate pages is to redirect them back to the API object page, as we do on the [[apis/webrtc/objects/MediaStream/properties]] page.
-This page has only the following line to redirect the page:
+This page has only the following line to redirect the page back to the Properties section of the API object page:
  <nowiki>
 #REDIRECT [[apis/webrtc/objects/MediaStream#Properties]]</nowiki>